barfet/mind-and-machine/content/article/002_model_context_protocol.md

 # The Universal Translator: How Anthropic's Model Context Protocol is Rewiring Our Relationship with AI

+## Breaking Down the Barriers Between AI and the Digital World

 When I first saw a demonstration of Anthropic's Model Context Protocol (MCP), I was reminded of that magical moment in the late 90s when I watched my first database query pull information from across disparate systems.
 Back then, it seemed revolutionary.
 Today, watching an AI assistant seamlessly retrieve sales data from a PostgreSQL database, summarize it, and post the results to Slack without a single line of code being written—all through a standardized protocol—feels like witnessing the birth of a new computing paradigm.

 As someone who's built integrations between systems for over two decades, I can tell you: we've been solving the same connection problems repeatedly, just with different technologies.
 MCP represents something fundamentally different—a universal adapter between AI and the digital world that could finally break us out of this cycle.